gmmrr/route-optim/README.md

 ### SARSA Algorithm
+Similar to Q Learning, but we trigger exploration in a given exploration_rate.<br>
+As in the graph, bumps are caused by those exploration.<br>
 <img width="500" alt="Screenshot 2023-12-24 at 22 22 46" src="https://github.com/gmmrr/route-optim/assets/88712124/04b7ad25-2218-4a7b-892a-8b0ad22a2af5">
 <img width="500" alt="Screenshot 2023-12-24 at 22 23 37" src="https://github.com/gmmrr/route-optim/assets/88712124/7d20d602-06a7-46de-9dbd-642e82c9db3a">

 ```
 Last Episode: 465
 Processing Time: 161.478861 seconds
 Travelled Time: 6.65 mins
 ```
-Similar to Q Learning, but we trigger exploration in a given exploration_rate.<br>

-Obviously, outcomes of both Q Learning and SARSA are slightly worse than the classic Dijkstra algorithm.<br>
+Obviously, outcomes of both Q Learning and SARSA are slightly worse than the classic Dijkstra algorithm.
-If the map is well informed, Dijkstra is one of the best with its highly effective performance.<br>
+If the map is well informed, Dijkstra is one of the best with its highly effective performance.
-However, the advantage of reinforcement learning is that the information of the map is not given.<br>
-It is quite close of Q learning and SARSA in this case.<br>
+Though the map in this project is not infinitely extended because of the limit of node amount by OSM, they are close enough.
+The result of SARSA is slightly better than Q Learning counterpart as well.
+It indicates the benefit of the policy that SARSA take.